iqbalamo93/Dsa/README.md

 # Dsa
-Its' work for varisous building blocks for DSA/
+Its' work for various building blocks for DSA.